 Now it is a reserve considered one of the best places for birding and wildlife viewing.
 Wetlands restoration has allowed the waters of cypress-lined Lake Hancock to reclaim the landscape.
 Don’t forget your camera or your binoculars!
 Capture purple gallinules, green herons, and the dramatic dives of cormorants into the marshes.

 Circle B Bar Reserve offers options for everyone in your family.
-Bicycling, hiking, birding and picnicking are all encouraged.
+Bicycling, hiking, birding and picnicking are all encouraged, but pets are not allowed.
 And you can’t go wrong with a simple, quiet walk.
 The 1,267-acre property features several diverse Central Florida habitats including freshwater marshes, hardwood swamps, oak hammocks, creeks and lakes, which are home to a wide variety of ducks, shorebirds, wading birds, native and migrant landbirds, ospreys, bald eagles, and to more than 45-species of butterflies.

 Visitors will experience a wonderful day of birding at Cockroach Bay Aquatic Preserve due to habitat restoration efforts.
 On land, you can check along the south side of Cockroach Bay Rd. for a series of trails (some trails may be inundated with water in summer).
 Wandering the preserve’s “uplands” will yield a tremendous diversity of wildlife, though summer months tend to be less productive and more “buggy.”